The Research Center for Translational Regenerative Medicine

-Our Cluster of Excellence addresses major challenges to human health.
-Based both on known biological principles and those yet to be discovered, our vision is to explore and develop new therapeutic concepts that go beyond other contemporary approaches.
+Our vision is to explore and develop new therapeutic concepts that go beyond other contemporary approaches.
 For some of the most devastating disease entities in patients with heart, lung, liver and blood disorders (including immune disorders), our research develops new therapies in the field of regenerative science and medicine.

 To realize our vision, we translate mechanisms of organogenesis, endogenous repair and stem cell biology into controllable in vitro systems and into disease models with potential clinical application.
 Certainly, elucidating the existence, the characteristics and the role of stem cells in their distinct niches in adult tissue will provide important cues for therapeutic strategies enhancing endogenous regeneration.
 REBIRTH scientists will continue to investigate novel tissue-specific stem cells and stem cell-supportive cytokines, and to characterize their role in pathology and organ regeneration.
 Similarly, novel insights into biological principles of mammalian development are identified within REBIRTH.
 These will allow investigators not only to improve current protocols for differentiation of stem cells into their specialized derivatives, but also to better understand and advance the generation of bioartificial tissue in vitro.